-The aim of the NEC Display Wall Calibrator system is to automatically adjust multiple displays used in a video wall so that the color characteristics closely match, thereby creating the visual illusion of a single large display.
+The aim of the NEC Display Wall Calibrator system is to automatically adjust multiple displays used in a video wall so the color characteristics closely match, thereby creating the visual illusion of a single large display.

-In order to accomplish this, the color characteristics of each display must be individually measured and compared to all of the other displays in the video wall.
-The optimal settings for each display can then be calculated so that all the displays will match after calibration.
+In order to accomplish this, the color characteristics of each display are typically measured individually and compared to the other displays in the video wall.
+The optimal settings for each display can then be calculated so all of the displays will match after calibration.